mondaladi/AutoCutOffSystemforSolderingIron/README.md

 | Power Supply (5V)         | VIN, GND               | External 5V module recommended       |
 | Soldering Iron (Earth)    | GND                    | Connect Arduino GND to the iron’s earth pin for proper stand detection. |

+***Note:***
+In the connection diagram, a push button is used to simulate the soldering iron-in-stand detection logic.
+I used two 1N4007 diodes in forward bias—one after pin D6 and another with a 1 kΩ current-limiting resistor before GND.
+This setup prevents false detections and ensures stable operation of the detection logic.
+Without these diodes, AC noise can couple into the detection circuit, causing false triggers.

 ---

 ## 🐞 Issues